AxonIQ/reference-guide/part3/command-dispatching.md

 Giving a description of every Spring Cloud implementation would push this reference guide to far.
 Hence we refer to their respective documentations for further information.

 The Spring Cloud Connector setup is a combination of the `SpringCloudCommandRouter` and a `SpringHttpCommandBusConnector`, which respectively fill the place of the `CommandRouter` and the `CommandBusConnector` for the `DistributedCommandBus`.

 > **Note**
 >
-> The Spring Cloud Connector specific components for the `DistributedCommandBus` can be found in the `axon-distributed-commandbus-springcloud` module.
+> When using the `SpringCloudCommandRouter`, make sure that your Spring application is has heartbeat events enabled.
+The implementation leverages the heartbeat events published by a Spring Cloud application to check whether its knowledge of all the others nodes is up to date.
+Hence if heartbeat events are disabled the majority of the Axon applications within your cluster will not be aware of the entire set up, thus posing issues for correct command routing.

 The `SpringCloudCommandRouter` has to be created by providing the following:

 - A "discovery client" of type `DiscoveryClient`.
 This can be provided by annotating your Spring Boot application with `@EnableDiscoveryClient`, which will look for a Spring Cloud implementation on your classpath.

 - A "routing strategy" of type `RoutingStrategy`.
 The `axon-core` module currently provides several implementations, but a function call can suffice as well.
 If you want to route the Commands based on the 'aggregate identifier' for example, you would use the `AnnotationRoutingStrategy` and annotate the field on the payload that identifies the aggregate with `@TargetAggregateIdentifier`.

+Other optional parameters for the `SpringCloudCommandRouter`  are:

+- A "service instance filter" of type `Predicate<ServiceInstance>`.
+This predicate is used to filter out `ServiceInstances` which the `DiscoveryClient` might encounter which by forehand you know will not handle any command messages.
+This might be useful if you've got several services within the Spring Cloud Discovery Service set up which you do not want to take into account for command handling, ever.

+- A "consistent hash change listener" of type `ConsistentHashChangeListener`.
+Adding a consistent hash change listener provides you the opportunity to perform a specific task if  new members have been added to the known command handlers set.

 The `SpringHttpCommandBusConnector` requires three parameters for creation: